-And I am not talking about a physical death, but being crucified with Christ spiritually, and being raised to new Life in Him, and staying and living in Him continually!
+I am not talking about a physical death, but being crucified with Christ spiritually, and being raised to new Life in Him, and staying and living in Him continually!
 This is a Biblical principle laid out in John 12:24-25 and Luke 9:23-25.
 As Paul put it, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me” (Gal.
 2:20).
-And because of our new Life, we choose to lay down our lives for one another,
+And because of our new Life, we choose to lay down our lives for one another.

 John 3:16 is a well-known and oft-quoted verse, 1 John 3:16 needs to be equally as well-known: “This is how we know what love is: Jesus Christ laid down His life for us.
 And we ought to lay down our lives for our brothers and sisters.”
 That is very practical.
-It means not getting up in arms and demanding our “rights” and “freedoms”, but recognising the enormous privilege of showing this world that God loves them so much, that His love causes us to lay down our lives, our “rights”, our “freedoms” for them, just as He did.
+It means not getting up in arms and demanding our “rights” and “freedoms”, but recognising the enormous privilege of showing this world that God loves them so much, that His love causes us to lay down our lives, our “rights”, our “freedoms”, just as He did.
 “No one has greater love than to lay down his own life for his friends” (John 15:13).
 We then become walking, living examples and witnesses of God’s love and peace, and that is incredibly attractive to a dying, suffering, fearful world!
-It is what they need to see and hear, so that they desire to know our God and be set free to know true freedom!
+It is what they need to see and hear, so that they desire to know God and be set free to know true freedom!

 Paul wrote: “In this freedom Christ has made us free and completely liberated us; stand fast then, and do not be hampered and held ensnared and submit again to a yoke of slavery” (Gal.
 5:1).
 What is “this freedom” that Paul refers to?
 The context makes it very clear, the next verse says: “Notice, it is I, Paul, who tells you that if you receive circumcision, Christ will be of no profit (advantage, avail) to you”.
-The context is freedom from religion and its rules: “You observe particular days and months and seasons and years!
+The context is freedom from religion and its rules – Paul likened it to, slavery.
+“You observe particular days and months and seasons and years!
 I am alarmed, lest I have labored among and over you to no purpose and in vain.
 Brethren, I beg of you, become as I am: free from the bondage of Jewish ritualism and ordinances” (Gal.
 4:10-12 AMP).
 And he goes on to make it even clearer: “For you, brethren, were indeed called to freedom; only do not let your freedom be an incentive to your flesh and an opportunity or excuse for selfishness, but through love you should serve one another” (Gal.
 5:14).